-Public economics is the study of the government's impact on the "private economy," where by the private economy we mean the networks of exchange and production that make up the market system.
+Public economics is the study of the government's impact on the "private economy," where by the private economy we mean the networks of exchange, production, and innovation that make up the market system.
 The private economy is the system of consumer demands, production by private organizations called firms, and market prices that coordinate the activities of consumers and firms so that the quantities produced in each market approximately equal the quantity demanded of each good or service produced.

 The equilibrium generated by market clearing prices assumes a minimal-but very important-role for government.
-The laws governing ownership and transfers of ownership determine (1) what is owned by individuals and organizations, (2) what owners can do with those goods and services, and (3) how ownership rights can be transferred from one person or organization to another.
+Governments enforce the laws governing ownership and transfers of ownership.
+These laws determine (1) what is owned by individuals and organizations, (2) what owners can do with those goods and services, and (3) how ownership rights can be transferred from one person or organization to another.
 The latter includes voluntary exchange and gift giving.
-The government is assumed to enforce those laws in order to assure that transfers in the private economy take place only through voluntary transactions.
+Although this role is rarely discussed in economic textbooks, the government is always assumed to enforce those laws in order to assure that transfers in the private economy take place only through voluntary transactions.
 Governments do so by, punishing violations of contractual agreements, and also by punishing theft, extortion, and fraud.
 Without such law enforcement services, markets networks would tend to be much smaller and societies much less prosperous.